FedorChervyakov/de10lite-hello-vga/README.md

 # Hello VGA

 ---
 *Intel and Quartus are trademarks of Intel Corporation or its subsidiaries.
-Terasic is trademark of Terasic Technologies Inc.*
+Terasic and DE10 are trademarks of Terasic Technologies Inc.*